usmansafk/ADogExample/README.md

 # ADogExample
-Understanding Variables and Object Creation
+Understanding Variables and Object Creation.. includes a while loop, and makes use of a simple array